How to Adopt a Baby in Louisiana

 Many people assume the adoption process is over when you take your child home with you, but this is actually not the case.
 You will then have to attend a finalization hearing, which will take place in the courthouse in your parish.
 This will give a judge a chance to review the adoption to ensure everything was completed legally and ethically before giving you your final decree of adoption.
 After that, your child is a legal and permanent part of your family!

-For more information about the Louisiana adoption process, call American Adoptions at 1-800-ADOPTION.
+For more information about the Louisiana adoption process with our agency, call American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.